Omaha police say man died after firing shot at officers before turning gun on himself

 Omaha police say a man in the Elkhorn area died Wednesday night after firing one shot at officers before turning the gun on himself.

-Police have not released the name of the man.
-The incident is being investigated by Omaha's officer-involved team with the aid of the Nebraska State Patrol.

-Officers were called to the Elk Hills Apartments at 2223 Main St. just before 9 p.m. for a domestic disturbance, a police spokesman said.
-When officers arrived, they located a man in a tactical vest and armed with a rifle.
+Officers were called to the Elk Hills Apartments at 2223 Main St. just before 9 p.m. to investigate a domestic disturbance, a police spokesman said.
+When officers arrived, they found a man in a tactical vest who was armed with a rifle.

 The police spokesman said the man fired at least one round toward officers.
 He then turned a firearm on himself, taking his own life.

-Officers attempted life-saving measures before the man was pronounced dead at the scene.
-No Omaha police officers discharged their weapons during the incident and no officers were injured.
+Officers attempted lifesaving measures before the man was pronounced dead at the scene.
+No Omaha police officers discharged their weapons during the incident and no officers were injured, the spokesman said.

+The incident is being investigated by Omaha's officer-involved team with the aid of the Nebraska State Patrol.

 The investigation is ongoing.
 Pursuant to Nebraska state law, the case will be presented to a grand jury once the investigation is complete.